Media enquiries

 • Email the communications team: [email protected]

-• Provide as much information as possible: name, gender, age, date and time of admission, where they were picked up from (i.e. by ambulance or helicopter.
+• Please provide as much information as possible: name, gender, age, date and time of admission, where they were picked up from (i.e. by ambulance or helicopter.

 How to make a patient condition request after-hours, on weekends and on public holidays